garyttt/kubernetes-localhost/README.md

 # kubernetes-localhost
 [![asciicast](https://asciinema.org/a/352272.svg)](https://asciinema.org/a/352272?autoplay=1&speed=5)
 Deploys Kubernetes with loadbalancer, dashboard & persistent storage on local machine using Vagrant.

 By default you get 1 master, 2 working nodes, NFS server, loadbalancer, and deployed dashboard.

-Version of deployed Kubernetes cluster is 1.18, version of Ubuntu VirtualBox image is 18.04.
+Version of deployed Kubernetes cluster is 1.32, version of Ubuntu VirtualBox image is 20.04.
+Version of vagrant is 2.4.3, version of Oracle VirtualBox is 7.1.4

 Persistent volume `pv-nfs` and 5GB persistent volume claim `pvc-nfs` are provided automatically.
 For examples on how to use/create your own pv/pvc, check `storage` directory.